juankaramirez/okCupid-challenge/README.md

 # okCupid-challenge

->A solution for the okCupid challenge
+>A solution for the okCupid challenge.
+See the notes at OkCupid-Challenge-notes.pdf.

 ## Installation